Skip to main content

 import dev.pollito.spring_java.sakila.film.domain.model.Film;

-public interface FindByIdPortOut {
+public interface FilmRepository {

-Film findById(Integer id);
+Film getFilm(Integer id);

 }

-Create the JPA Repository
+Create the JPA repository

 FilmJpaRepository is the secondary adapter.
 Spring Data JPA generates the full implementation at runtime from this minimal interface.
 No custom query methods needed, the inherited findById is enough.